Entrepreneurs

 Pay-as-you-earn tax (Lst)

-Employers must deduct from all income payments to employees the pay-as-you-earn tax (PAYE) and solidarity surcharge (5.5 per cent of the PAYE amount) (see Section 41a EStG) plus any church tax (if the employee is a member of a church).
+Employers must deduct from all income payments to employees the pay-as-you-earn tax (PAYE) and solidarity surcharge (5.5 per cent of the PAYE amount for high wages) (see Section 41a EStG) plus any church tax (if the employee is a member of a church).
 PAYE reports must be sent online and the retained amounts remitted to the relevant tax authority by the 10th day of the following month.
 For PAYE reporting there is no opportunity to extend deadlines.

 The reporting period and the remittance of PAYE are as follows: